 „My grandmother left her other grandchildren money but I got these sculptures—the sweeter deal.“

-Passionate New York art collector Linda Ginsberg is the founder an elite legal recruiting firm focusing on partners in law firms.
+Passionate New York art collector Linda Ginsberg is the founder of an elite legal recruiting firm focusing on partners in law firms.
 She tells about supporting starving artists and keeping provocative artwork under the bed!

 FAM: The blue color that your apartment is painted in is very striking.
 What provoked this aesthetic decision?